Blog

 Muscle activation – getting a muscle fired up and working properly.
 It can be part of a warm-up (hanging sit-ups), or done separately later in class if it’s to help you focus on using the correct body part (chicken wing pull downs).
 Think of it as aerial foreplay, getting you ready for a good time.

-Conditioning – working the muscle to complete fatigue; you are unable to complete another rep with good form.
+Conditioning – working the muscle to (or close to) complete fatigue; you are unable to complete another rep with good form.
 Designed to produce an increase in muscle strength and endurance.
 Imagine you’re doing a biceps curl with a weight (you can imagine a personal trainer barking orders at you too, if that helps).
 You get to 10, and physically cannot lift the weight again without doing weird gyrations with your body – that’s the sweet spot you’re aiming for with conditioning (it should, at the very least, be f-ing challenging).

 Both are exercises we might do in class, but designed to do very different things.
 Using the definitions above, doing conditioning early in class – working a muscle to complete fatigue – would be foolish; but muscle activation drills make a lot of sense.